 Bright green blobs 3ft wide and 1ft high that can grow together to make contiguous blobs.
 They need lots of light and any reasonably well drained soil.
 It's given to getting brown spots on the leaves on the nursery (which we spray with fungicide to control) and yet, as soon as they go in the ground, the spots go away.
 Weird.
 This is the bright green version of the glaucous (greyish) Hebe sutherlandii.
-They're both used in landscaping a lot and thank God for that because it's hard to make these plants look anything other than delicious.
+They're both used in landscaping a lot and that's good because it's hard to make these plants look anything other than delicious.
 If you're local, look out for both these plants on the roundabout where the A24 and the A264 meet between Horsham and Crawley or Horsham and Capel.
 A bit of horticultural relief on a road like that can only be welcome.

 All the tiny leafed little blobby Hebes have the great attribute of looking like they've been clipped when they haven't.
 A great boon for the idle gardener and the reluctant topiarist.
 However, one of the points about topiary is you clip the plants regularly to keep them the same size.
 This means that however idle or reluctant you are in the gardening department, you might have to clip these occasionally.